dreamcatcher-tech/network/Inbox/2025-09-18 1057 parallel agents.md

 can send a replay request under this situation ?

-better, we would receive the request, and then redirect to an agent that could handle it.
+better, we would receive the request, and then redirect to an agent that could handle it. its 100MB for a codex session, so it seems the cost is not much compared to wasted ram costs from underutilized machines.

+Also the programming time is high.

+So basically, one coco per incoming user session.
+We just shut down if the browser is idle.
+Can put some shutdown UI in front of it, and give it time to wake up.